hsuonsivu/hsupublic/3d-models/README.md

 ### halkovaja.scad

 I needed a firewood storage cabinet.
-The bottom is designed to take US pallet as bottom.
-Alternative you can use suitable wood for floor.
+The bottom is designed to take US pallet as bottom as we had those lying around.
+Alternatively you can use suitable wood for floor.
 Roof is separate piece.
 This is intended to be used in pairs ore more units, so you can put fresh wood in one and have dry wood in the other.
+Adjust vajaw and vajal if you want different size.

 This is work in progress.
 Missing roof, model print, screwholes and saw/screw templates.